fgordon002/fgordon002.github.io-perfect-recipe/README.md

 Many of the new columns that were derived from the original `'nutrition'` column share the same units of percent daily value (PDV).
 Given this, it makes sense to visualize the distributions of these columns in a side by side box plot.

-<iframe src="assets/nutrition_boxplots.html" width="800" height="600" frameborder="0"></iframe>
+<iframe src="assets/nutrition_boxplots.html" width="800" height="600" frameBorder=0></iframe>

-There is an immense amount of variation in nutrient PDV values amongst different recipes.
-I have log transformed PDV on the y-axis to make a more interpretable boxplot, but this spread will need to be accounted for in subsequent model building.
+There is an immense amount of variation in nutrient PDV values.
+In order to make a more interpretable boxplot, I plotted the y-axis of PDV values on the log scale.
+This spread will need to be accounted for in subsequent model building.

 ### Bivariate Analysis

 We can also conduct a multivariate analysis by looking at the relationship between two variables and coloring by a third.
 I will look at the relationship between calorie number and average rating, coloring by recipe duration.

-<iframe src="assets/recipe_avg_cal_num_scatterplot.html" width="800" height="600" frameborder="0"></iframe>
+<iframe src="assets/recipe_avg_cal_num_scatterplot.html" width="900" height="700" frameBorder=0></iframe>

 There doesnt seem to be an incredibly strong relationship between any of these three variables.
 There might be a slightly positive relationship between calorie number and recipe rating, so that could be used as a predictor in an initial model.